You are expected to "attend" the virtual classroom five out of the seven days of each week. You attend by:

 The nature of the online education delivery system makes consistent participation absolutely necessary.
 Attendance requirements will be strictly observed.

 So, how do we take roll?
-Well, attendance is measured by recording the date of each entry you make to Scribe -- whether it be a response to one of the assignments, a comment on the work of another, or a question to the group or to the professor.
-We do not receive a computer printout that says when you log into Scribe.
-We have no way of knowing if you sign on unless you make an entry into the meeting (i.e., send some message/note as part of your class participation).
-To judge whether you have met the criteria of "5 of 7 days" contact, we use the dates recorded by Scribe at the heading of each of your message banners.
+Well, online attendance is measured by recording the date of each entry you make to Scribe -- whether it be a response to one of the assignments, a comment on the work of another, or a question to the group or to the professor.
+We have no easy way of knowing if you sign on unless you make an entry into the meeting (i.e., submit an assignment or send some message/note as part of your class participation).
+To judge whether you have met the criteria of being in Scribe "5 of 7 days," we use Scribe's date stamp on your assignment and discussion board posts.

 An absence does not excuse the student from the responsibility of participating, doing assigned work, and/or testing.
 Nazarene Bible College policy is that students may be dropped for poor attendance after they have accumulated two weeks of absences.